splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 Additional steps for ASP.NET (.NET Framework)
 ================================================

-To complete the instrumentation process for ASP.NET applications not running on .NET Core, add the ``TelemetryHttpModule`` module to your application's ``web.config`` file.
+To complete the instrumentation process for ASP.NET applications for IIS running on .NET Framework, add the ``TelemetryHttpModule`` module to your application's ``web.config`` file.
 For example:

 .. code-block:: xml